 It most definitely is!

-So what can you do to save money in your kitchen?
+So what can you do to learn how to save money in your kitchen?

-55 Easy Ways To Save Money In The Kitchen
+55 Easy Ways for how to Save Money In The Kitchen

-At home then hide your snacks and bring them out bit by bit.
+At home then hide your snack foods and bring them out bit by bit.
 Otherwise they’ll all be gone within 48 hours (speaking from experience here).

 Keep the meat portions per meal small.
 I used to stretch a whole chicken to make the following meals for 4 people: